-James Cooksey Earp (1841-1926) – The lesser known older brother of Old West lawman Virgil Earp and lawman/gambler Wyatt Earp, James was a saloon-keeper and was not present at the Gunfight at the O.K.
+James Cooksey Earp was the lesser-known older brother of Old West lawman Virgil Earp and lawman/gambler Wyatt Earp.
+James was a saloon-keeper and was not present at the Gunfight at the O.K.
 Corral on October 26, 1881.

-James was born in Hartford, Kentucky, and was reared in a tight-knit family environment.
-In 1861, at 19, he enlisted in the Union Army at the outbreak of the Civil War, joining Company F, 17th Illinois Infantry in May, 1861.
+James was born in Hartford, Kentucky in 1841 and was reared in a tight-knit family environment.
+In 1861, at 19, he enlisted in the Union Army at the outbreak of the Civil War, joining Company F, 17th Illinois Infantry in May 1861.
 His brothers, Virgil and Newton Earp, also enlisted.
-His service was cut short when he was wounded in the shoulder and losing the use of his left arm, in a battle near Fredericktown, Missouri, on October 31, 1861.
-He was discharged in March, 1863.
+His service was cut short when he was wounded in the shoulder and lost the use of his left arm in a battle near Fredericktown, Missouri on October 31, 1861.
+He was discharged in March 1863.
 Newton and Virgil served until the end of the war.

 In 1883-84, James was mining in Shoshone County, Idaho before settling permanently in California in 1890.
 James Earp died of natural causes on January 25, 1926 and is buried in Mountain View Cemetery, in San Bernardino, California.